canaery/xdflow/docs/api/index.md

 # API Reference

-The API pages document the stable, core parts of the library that build without optional runtime extras.
+The API pages document the stable, core parts of the library that build without optional runtime extras: labeled containers, dimension-aware transforms, composable pipelines, validators, and utilities for target and metadata handling.

 Included here: